-Group Description System Provides general information about the managed device.
-For example, system description and system name.
-Interface Provides general information from the physical interfaces. interrace For example, interface speed and MAC address.
-Address Provides information about the mapping between network addresses and Translation physical addresses for each physical interface.
-Hansialion For example, the IP/MAC addresses are to connect to the managed device.
+Group Description Address Translation Provides information about the mapping between network addresses and physical addresses for each physical interface.
+For example, the IP/MAC addresses are to connect to the managed device.
 IP Provides the status and operation of Network Layer (Layer 3).
-IP For example, the information and traffic flow of received/delivered package.
+For example, the information and traffic flow of received/delivered package.
 ICMP Provides the status and statistics of ICMP.
-ICIVIP For example, amount of receive/error message of ICMP.
-Provides the status and operation of Transport Layer (Layer 4) using TCP TCP protocol.
+For example, amount of receive/error message of ICMP. ТСР Provides the status and operation of Transport Layer (Layer 4) using TCP protocol.
 For example, TCP Local Port and incoming/outgoing TCP segments.
 UDP Provides the status and operation of Transport Layer (Layer 4) using UDP protocol.
 For example, UDP Local Port and in/out datagram.
 SNMP Provides the related statistics through SNMP

-3.7.6 RTP
+3.8.6 RTP